lepidus/dataversePlugin/README.md

 npx cypress open --config integrationFolder=plugins/generic/dataverse/cypress/tests
 ```
 Important: Cypress search for elements with expected strings.
 The locale of your operating system and PKP Application must be `en_US` for passing into the tests.

-## Instructions for use

-After installation, it is necessary to enable the plugin.
-This is done in `Website Settings` > `Plugins` > `Installed Plugins`.

-With the plugin enabled, you should expand its options by clicking the arrow next to its name and then accessing its `Settings`.
-In the new window, the  _Dataverse_ (Dataverse URL) and _API Token_ will be displayed.
-You have to indicate the full Dataverse URL, for example: https://demo.dataverse.org/dataverse/anotherdemo

-After filling in the fields, just confirm the action by clicking `Save`.
-The plugin will only work after filling in these data.

-For authors: A "Research Data" deposit dialog is shown in step 2 of the Submission proccess.

 # License